Afiya-82/Afiya-82/README.md

 📘 **Higher Secondary (12th)**

  I have completed my 12 class from Radha Madhav Public School,Bareilly in 2020 with 78%

 🎓 **College/University**

- I am currently pursuing B.Tech AI&ML from Chandigarh Group oF Colleges Jhanjeri
+ Currently pursuing B.Tech AI&ML from Chandigarh Group oF Colleges Jhanjeri

 - 🔭 I’m currently working on **Movie Recommendation System using ML**